ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 | apollo-fastify-graphql-jit |            4046.2 |
 | apollo                     |            2697.1 |

-In our throughput tests, we can see that Hot Chocolate outperforms any node based GraphQL server.
+In our throughput tests, we can see that Hot Chocolate outperforms any node-based GraphQL server.
 Hot Chocolate is optimized for parallel requests meaning the more core your system has, the better Hot Chocolate server performs.
-This also means that if you have, for instance, only one core graphyne will actually perform better.
+This also means that if you have, for instance, only one CPU core graphyne will actually perform better.
+But even with less parallelization, Hot Chocolate turned up in the top 3 ahead of Express GraphQL and Apollo GraphQL.

-This said, we are not done on performance and pulled the two biggest performance features on the execution side since we could not get them done in time for 11.
-We already have seen hugh potential in making the overall performance of the server faster by using source generators in order to move the resolver compiler to the build time.
-Also we pulled a lot of our execution plan optimizers that would rewrite the execution tree in order to optimize data fetching.
+This said, we are not done on performance and pulled the two biggest performance features on the execution side since we could not get them done in time for the 11 release.
+We already have seen huge potential in improving the overall performance of the server by using source generators.
+Source generators let us move a lot of logic into build time instead of executing resolver compilation, for instance, at runtime.
+Also, we pulled a lot of our execution plan optimizers that would rewrite the execution tree to optimize data fetching.
 These performance improvements will trickle in with the next dot releases and should push Hot Chocolate further.

 # Relay

 We have invested a lot of time to make it even easier to create relay schemas.
-One of the things I found often cumbersome was to create entities that implemented node.
-With Hot Chocolate 10.5 you could not do that pure code-first and always needed to use code-first with the fluent API or schema-first.
-This now has changed and it is much easier to write relay compliant schemas with any approach.
+One of the things I often found cumbersome was to create entities that implemented the node interface.
+With Hot Chocolate 10.5, you could not do that with pure code-first (annotation based) and always needed to use code-first with the fluent API or schema-first.
+This now has changed, and it is much easier to write relay compliant schemas with any schema definition approach.

-In order to write a node type you can just put everything into one class.
+To write an entity that implements the node interface, you can now just put everything into one class.

 ```csharp
 [Node]